Carthage tophet

-The Carthage tophet is an ancient sacred area dedicated to the Phoenician deities Tanit and Baal, located in the Carthaginian district of Salammbô, Tunisia, near the Punic ports.
-This tophet, a "hybrid of sanctuary and necropolis", contains a large number of children's tombs which, according to some interpretations, were sacrificed or buried here after their untimely death.
+The Carthage tophet is an ancient sacred area dedicated to the Phoenician deities Tanit and Baal Hammon, located in the Carthaginian district of Salammbô, Tunisia, near the Punic ports.
+This tophet, a "hybrid of sanctuary and necropolis", contains a large number of children's tombs, estimated to be over 20,000, which, according to some interpretations, were sacrificed or buried here after their untimely death.
 The area is part of the Carthage archaeological site, a UNESCO World Heritage Site.

 Plan of the various elements of the Carthage archaeological site, the tophet is shown at no. 25.

 The question of the fate of these children is closely linked to Phoenician and Punic religion, but above all to the way in which religious rites – and beyond that, Phoenician and Punic civilization – were perceived by the Jews in the case of the Phoenicians, or by the Romans during the conflicts that pitted them against the Punics.
 Indeed, the term "tophet" was originally used to designate a place near Jerusalem, synonymous with hell: this name, taken from biblical sources, leads to a macabre interpretation of the rites supposed to take place there.
 Recent works have been inspired on this site's history, such as Gustave Flaubert's novel Salammbô (1862), which gave its name to the district where the sanctuary was discovered.
 Also, the comic strip Le Spectre de Carthage, part of the adventures of Alix written by Jacques Martin, gets inspiration from here.

 The major difficulty in determining the cause of the burials lies in the fact that the only written sources reporting the rite of child sacrifice are all foreign to the city of Carthage (for example, Bible).
 As for the archaeological sources – stelae and cippes – they are open to multiple interpretations.
 As a result, the debate between the various historians who have studied the subject has been lively for a long time, and has yet to be completely settled.
-The utmost caution is therefore called for, as the ancient historian is faced with written and archaeological sources that are, if not divergent, at least open to interpretation.
+The utmost caution is therefore called for, as ancient historians are faced with written and archaeological sources that are, if not divergent, at least open to interpretation.

 Discovery and excavation history

 Early stages

-The existence of stelae on the site has been known for a considerable period, with the earliest documented references dating back to 1817.These stelae were scattered throughout the Carthage archaeological site due to the dispersal that occurred following its destruction in 146 BC and the subsequent urban development activities that disturbed the soil during the construction of the Roman city.
+The existence of stelae on the site has been known for a considerable period, with the earliest documented references dating back to 1817.
+These stelae were scattered throughout the Carthage archaeological site due to the dispersal that occurred following its destruction in 146 BC and the subsequent urban development activities that disturbed the soil during the construction of the Roman city.
 Over time, the Carthage site became a target for significant exploitation, including the quarrying of building materials, including marble.
 This contributed to the gradual deterioration of the main monuments.
 Between 1825 and 1827, Jean-Émile Humbert a Dutch soldier and archaeologist, sent cippi and votive bases to the National Museum of Antiquities in Leiden.
 The Archaeological Museum of Kraków also has some very fine Punic stelae from the site.